One Home, Two Generations: The Rise of Modular Bigenerational Homes

 Share

-For many young adults, becoming a homeowner today is a real uphill battle.
-With rising interest rates, stricter requirements from financial institutions, and skyrocketing home prices, buying a first property is increasingly difficult and often requires family support.
+Nowadays, becoming a homeowner is a real challenge for many young adults.
+Rising interest rates, strict requirements from financial institutions, and skyrocketing prices make buying a first home increasingly complex.

 Un grand-père avec sa petite fille qui joue au échec

-• Young families enjoy a calmer daily life and better work‑life balance.
+• Young families enjoy a more harmonious daily life, where the involvement of grandparents contributes to a better work‑life balance.

 deux enfants qui dessinent au sol sur une grande feuille.

-Faster, more economical, and adaptable, modular construction adjusts to families’ changing needs.
-From the outset, part of the home can be designed as a rental unit and later converted into a compliant bigenerational space with fire‑rated walls, for example, to welcome a loved one.
+Fast, economical, and flexible, modular construction adapts to changing needs.
+A section of the home can initially serve as a rental unit, then be converted into a standard‑compliant bigenerational space to safely accommodate a loved one.

 Kawa is a bigeneration model.
 View from the outside.